stevewhitehouse66/Woofers/docs/README.md

 ### Features

 #### Home Page
 - Light/Dark Mode for the whole site, setting stored in local storage.
+[Light Mode](images/readme/homepage-light.png) [Dark Mode](images/readme/homepage-dark.png)
 - Main menu, reflected across all pages, offers access to Stories, Dogs, Contact Info, Registration, and Login functions.
 - A tiled list of Stories, Pinned First then the rest of the published stories, with a brief excerpt of each story
 - A tiled list of Dogs available to adopt or undergoing the process of preparation and assessment pre-adoption, with a preview of each dog's details.